wise-monk123/Reinforcement-Learning-Gomoku/README.md

 - Python >= 2.7
 - Numpy >= 1.11

-To train the AI model from scratch, further need, either:
+To train the AI model from scratch，you need:
-- Theano >= 0.7 and Lasagne >= 0.1
-or
 - PyTorch >= 0.2.0
-or
 - TensorFlow